-In addition, the Toronto Green Development Standard provides an integrated set of targets, principles, and practices to encourage sustainable development.
-A completed Toronto Green Standard checklist may be required as part of the planning approval process.
-With respect to this EPP, it provides guidance in ensuring the protection of urban trees and should be referred to if a Tree Protection Plan is required.
+In addition, the Toronto Green Standard provides an integrated set of targets, principles, and practices to support sustainable development and site design.
+The standards are designed to work with the regular development approvals and inspections process.
+A completed Toronto Green Standard checklist is required as part of the planning approval process.
+With respect to this EPP, the Toronto Green Standard provides policies and guidance for ensuring the protection of urban trees and should be referred to if a Tree Protection Plan is required.